EGroupware/smallpart/doc/RESP-API.md

 * `info`: string (multiple lines, html)
 * `disclaimer`: string (multiple lines, html)
 * `password`: string, _NOT returned regular, used when creating or updating a course_
-* `owner`: integer account-ID of owner
+* `owner`: string (readonly) email, if set, or account-name of owner
-* `org`: integer account-ID of group to limit visibility of course to it's members
+* `org`: string account-name of group to limit visibility of course to it's members
 * `closed`: bool flag if course is closed, default false
 * `options`: object with following boolean attributes
   * `recordWatched`: boolean, record start-, end-time and position of watched videos